The Domestic Violence and Mental Health Collaboration Project

 We have adapted our Online Training Courses for DV advocates and MH service providers who are not part of our project.
 We are also sharing what we have learned through technical assistance consultations, webinars, and workshops for local, state, and national audiences.

-To request technical assistance or training, please contact Alison Iser, Project Coordinator, at Alison@kccadv.org or at 206.568.5454.
+To request technical assistance or training, please contact Alison Iser, Project Manager, at Alison@kccadv.org or at 206.568.5454.

 2. Integrating Trauma-Informed Practices